openfisca/openfisca-doc/source/recipes/howto_docker.md

 You're all set!
 You can now use `openfisca-country-template`.
-Any changes to your `my-openfisca/` local files will affect the `my-openfisca/` files in Docker.
+Any changes to your `my-openfisca/` local files will be reflected to `my-openfisca/` files in Docker, and vice-versa.